openAVproductions/openAV-manual/source/sorcer.rst

 recorded audio.

-Sorcer has four wavetable recordings; and uses two per wavetable osciallator.
+Sorcer has four wavetable recordings; and uses two per wavetable oscillator.
 The recordings are carefully chosen to have similar sound characteristics, that when faded between cause a nice spectral transition.